 Pinnules: None- the blade is only pinnate.

-Fertility: The sori are evenly spaced on the back of the pinnae from near the mid-vein to almost the tip; these are long, narrow, slightly curved, in a single row, in herringbone fashion on one side of the lateral vein, never across the vein.
-Sometimes these may be doubled - one on each side of the vein.
+Fertility: The sori are evenly spaced on the back of the fertile pinnae from near the mid-vein to almost the tip; these are long, narrow, slightly curved, in a single row, in herringbone fashion on one side of the lateral vein, never across the veins (The lateral veins are thin and visually this looks like vein - sori - vein - vein - sori - vein - vein and repeating.
+See photos).
+Sometimes these may be doubled - one on each side of the vein in which case there is no visual gap between lateral veins (and the pattern is sori - vein - sori - vein, etc).
 They have an indusia covering them.
 As the sori mature, the indusia is lifted giving the appearance of vault.
 Sori turn dark brown when ripe.

 Habitat: Glade Fern grows from a short, scaly, creeping rhizome in rich soil, in partial to full shade, doing best in moist well-drained soils.
 Fronds will turn brown if the soils dry out.
 Because the plant is long-lived the clump can be difficult to move.
 Offshoots from the rhizome can form colonies over time and propagation can be done by root division.

 Names: Glade Fern is named for the habitat where it is found.
-The genus name Diplazium, is derived from two Greek words, di, meaning 'two' or 'double', and plasion, meaning 'oblong', both together meaning 'doubled oblong sori' but in this species that doubling seldom happens.
+The genus name Diplazium, is derived from two Greek words, di, meaning 'two' or 'double', and plasion, meaning 'oblong', both together meaning 'doubled oblong sori' but in this species of Diplazium that doubling seldom happens of .
 The species pycnocarpon is likewise, from two Greek words: pyknŏs meaning "dense" and karpos meaning 'fruit'; together referring the dense sori on the pinnae.
 The many members of the Dryopteridaceae are commonly referred to as "wood" ferns.
 There are three older scientific names as the species was formerly in two other genus and their names were - Asplenium angustifolium, Asplenium pycnocarpon and Athyrium pycnocarpon.
-It was in the first genus that the plant picked up the common name of Narrow-leaved Spleenwort, but the species was moved to the new genus since it is lacking the spleenwort characteristics.
+It was in the first genus - the Spleenworts - that the plant picked up the common name of Narrow-leaved Spleenwort, but the species was moved to the new genus since it is lacking the spleenwort characteristics.

-The The author names for the plant classification are also complex: The first to publish information was ‘Spreng.’ which refers to Kurt Polycarp Joachim Sprengel (1766-1833) German botanist who is noted for his early studies of the fertilization of flowers by insects.
-His work was not complete and was amended by ‘M. Broun’ which refers to Maurice Broun (1906-1979), American conservationist and ornithologist who was a research ornithologist for all his career, but at some point did some botanical work on ferns.
-He is best known for his ornithological work at Hawk Mountain Sanctuary in Pennsylvania.
+The The author names for the plant classification are: The first to publish information in 1804 under the name Asplenium pycnocarpon was ‘Spreng.’ which refers to Kurt Polycarp Joachim Sprengel (1766-1833) German botanist who is noted for his early studies of the fertilization of flowers by insects.
+His work was not complete and was amended by ‘M. Broun’ which refers to Maurice Broun, Orleans Mass., who in 1938 published Index to North American Ferns.

 Comparisons: There are many wood ferns but in our area the most closely confusing may be the Christmas fern, Polystichum acrostichoides which also has long pointed pinnae, but there the fronds are more leathery, there are basal lobes on the pinnae and the upper section of fertile fronds is considerably narrowed compared to the pinnae below them on the frond.